First post, by Joseph_Joestar

 5. DOS Driver Installation

-5.2 Next, rename SB16.txt to SB16.reg, then double click on that file and answer Yes > Ok when prompted (without this registry change, the SB16 Emulation driver will not install correctly on an Audigy2 ZS card)
+5.1 Run D:\DOSDRV\SB16.REG and answer Yes > Ok when prompted (without this registry change, the SB16 Emulation driver will not install correctly on Audigy 2 ZS cards)

 If the installation was successful, you should now have the following under Device Manager:

-Important: do not remove the Creative SB16 Emulation device with the yellow exclamation mark!
-Leave both devices as they are, otherwise, your DOS compatibility may cease to function.
-In addition, if you want to use this card in pure DOS you will need to run C:\AU2\AUDIGY12 PATCH\AUDIGY12.EXE each time you choose Restart in MS-DOS mode.
-This is only necessary in pure DOS, do not run that executable when playing games from within Win98SE.
+Important: if you want to use an Audigy 2 or ZS card in pure DOS you will need to run C:\AUDIGY12\AUDIGY12.EXE each time you choose Restart in MS-DOS mode.
+This is only necessary in pure DOS, do not run that executable when playing games from within Win98SE/ME.
+Lastly, this step is not needed for Audigy 1 cards.

-6.7 Click on "Bank" then click on the default soundfont (2GMGSMT) to select it, then click Replace, point to C:\AU3\Sc-55.sf2 wait a few seconds until it loads then click Ok
+6.4 Click on "Bank" then click on the default soundfont (2GMGSMT) to select it, then click Replace, select C:\WINDOWS\SYSTEM\CT8MGM.SF2 wait a few seconds until it loads then click Ok

-6.8 Run your favorite DOS game (like Doom for example) and in setup choose General MIDI for music
+6.7 Run your favorite DOS game and in setup choose General MIDI for music

-7. Getting MT-32 compatibility in pure DOS (optional)
+7. Getting MT-32 compatibility in pure DOS (optional for Win98SE, not applicable for WinME)

 7.1 Start > Shutdown > Restart in MS-DOS mode